nathanblaubach/cookbook-web-react/ui/README.md

 # Cookbook (React Web Application)

-This react service is a standalone cookbook application that retrieves recipes from a simple json file.
+This React service is a standalone cookbook application that retrieves recipes from a simple json file.

 - Dependencies are kept to a relative minimum to minimize impact on the application
-- The react components are intentionally "[Humble](https://martinfowler.com/bliki/HumbleObject.html)": They don't contain any business logic
+- The React components are intentionally "[Humble](https://martinfowler.com/bliki/HumbleObject.html)": They don't contain any business logic
 - Behavioral tests ensure that the business logic does what is required of it (TDD)

 ## Environment